 Template mapping in Data integration

-The Payment terms, Freight terms, Delivery terms, Shipping method, and Delivery mode fields aren't part of the default mappings.
-To map these fields, you must set up a value mapping that is specific to the data in the organizations that the entity is synchronized between.
+The Payment terms, Freight terms, Delivery terms, Shipping method, and Delivery mode columns aren't part of the default mappings.
+To map these columns, you must set up a value mapping that is specific to the data in the organizations that the table is synchronized between.

 The following illustrations show an example of a template mapping in Data integration.

-The mapping shows which field information will be synchronized from Sales to Supply Chain Management, or from Supply Chain Management to Sales.
+The mapping shows which column information will be synchronized from Sales to Supply Chain Management, or from Supply Chain Management to Sales.